jmilkiewicz/OverheadCourse/signups/index.markdown

 | Course name     | Price |
 | {% include padelEssentials.markdown %}         | 270 euro|
 | {% include padelDefence.markdown %}        | 290 euro|

-*Please note that there may be a slight price increase of up to 18 euros per person (just to cover court rentals) if we decide on a 2-hour mini-tournament on Tuesday.*

 Total maximum number of participants (for both courses) is **12** and minimum is **8**.